 Three Instances of Battling Misplaced Shame

 Now how do you battle this painful emotion called shame?
 The answer is that we battle it by battling the unbelief that feeds its life.
 And we fight for faith in the promises of God that overcome shame and relieve us from its pain.
 Let me illustrate with three instances.

 In the case of well-placed shame for sin the pain ought to be there but it ought not to stay there.
 If it does, it’s owing to unbelief in the promises of God.

-For example, a woman comes to Jesus in a Pharisee's house weeping and washing his feet.
+For example, a woman comes to Jesus in a Pharisee’s house weeping and washing his feet.
 No doubt she felt shame as the eyes of Simon communicated to everyone present that this woman was a sinner and that Jesus had no business letting her touch him.
 Indeed she was a sinner.
-There was a place for true shame.
-But not for too long.
-Jesus said, "Your sins are forgiven" (Luke 7:48).
-And when the guests murmured about this, he helped her faith again by saying, "Your faith has saved you; go in peace" (v.
-50).
+There was a place for true shame, but not for too long.
+Jesus said, “Your sins are forgiven” (Luke 7:48).
+And when the guests murmured about this, he helped her faith again by saying, “Your faith has saved you; go in peace” (verse 50).

 How did Jesus help her battle the crippling effects of shame?
 He gave her a promise: “Your sins are forgiven!
 Your faith has saved you.
 Your future will be one of peace.”
 So the issue for her was belief.
 Would she believe the glowering condemnation of the guests?
 Or would she believe the reassuring words of Jesus that her shame was enough?
 She’s forgiven.
 She’s saved.
 She may go in peace.